ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 # Topological Models {#overview}

 {{dataflow}} shows a basic model for communication between an Attester, a Verifier, and a Relying Party.
-The Attester sends its Evidence to the Verifier for appraisal, and the Relying Party gets the Attestation Results from the Verifier.
+The Attester conveys its Evidence to the Verifier for appraisal, and the Relying Party gets the Attestation Results from the Verifier.
 There are multiple other possible models.
 This section includes some reference models, but this is not intended to be a restrictive list, and other variations may exist.

 ## Passport Model

-In this model, an Attester sends Evidence to a Verifier, which compares the Evidence against its Appraisal Policy.
+In this model, an Attester conveys Evidence to a Verifier, which compares the Evidence against its Appraisal Policy.
 The Verifier then gives back an Attestation Result.
 If the Attestation Result was a successful one, the Attester can then present the Attestation Result to a Relying Party,